-Sudden Unexplained Death in Childhood (SUDC) is a category of death in children between the ages of 1 and 18 that remains unexplained after a thorough investigation, including an autopsy.
+Sudden Unexplained Death in Childhood (SUDC) is a category of death of a child 12 months of age or older that remains unexplained after a thorough case investigation, including the performance of a complete autopsy, examination of the death scene, and clinical history review.
 Most often, a seemingly healthy child goes to sleep and never wakes up.
-At this time, we do not know what causes SUDC, how to predict it or how to prevent it.
-A medical examiner or coroner could rule a child's death SUDC when s/he completes a thorough evaluation and finds no other cause of death.
+At this time, we do not know what causes SUDC, how to predict it, or how to prevent it.
+A medical examiner or coroner could rule a child's death SUDC when they complete a thorough evaluation and finds no other cause of death.